cbaggers/tables/glossary.md

 ## run

-Used in conjunction with `query`s it means the operation defined by the query will be executed over some table/s This does not say in what order, on what threads it will happen.
+Used in conjunction with `query`s it means the operation defined by the query will be executed over some table/s This does not say in what order or on what threads it will happen.

 Used in conjunction with `job`s it means the inner closure is executed